 For more information visit www.3palmsproject.com.

-Photo caption: Pictured from left to right are Robert Ridenour, Brand Manager ELAN Home Systems, Bryan Cranston, and Justin Brees of AM House in Cranston’s new Los Angeles-area beachfront home.
+Photo caption: Pictured from left to right are Robert Ridenour, Brand Manager Nice/ELAN Home Systems, Bryan Cranston, and Justin Brees of AM House in Cranston’s new Los Angeles-area beachfront home.